adarlan/k8slab/README.md

-Cluster tools is a collection of Helm charts that extend the functionality of the Kubernetes cluster, improving deployments, security, networking, monitoring, etc., by adding tools such as Argo CD, Prometheus, Grafana, Loki, Trivy Operator, Ingress NGINX Controller, and more.
+Cluster tools is a collection of Helm charts that extend the functionality of the Kubernetes cluster, improving deployments, security, networking, monitoring, etc., by adding tools such as Argo CD, Prometheus, Grafana, Loki, Promtail, Trivy Operator, Ingress NGINX Controller, and more.

 These tools can be installed in 3 ways:

 - Using Helm
 - Using Terraform
 - Using Argo CD (in this case, Argo CD must be installed first with Helm or Terraform)

+Let's use Helm!

+##

 We'll use Terraform to install Argo CD and then use Argo CD to install the other tools.